dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 ### Typedefs defined in legacy libraries used in opted-in libraries

-A typedef which is define in a legacy library and used in an opted-in library is treated defining a function type all of the components of which are treated as legacy, but which is treated as non-nullable at the top level.
+A typedef which is define in a legacy library and used in an opted-in library is treated as defining a function type, all of the components of which are legacy.
+The function type itself is treated as non-nullable (and not legacy) at the top level.
 Hence given the following program, it is an error to assign a nullable value to a variable of type `F` in an opted-in library, but any function which is compatible with a legacy function of type `int* Function(int*)` may be assigned to such a variable.

 ```dart
 // Opted-out library "opted_out.dart".